amgorelik/amgorelik.github.io/_posts/2019-03-02-code-writing-code.md

 And here, on this unsatisfactory note, I have to end my story.
-Yes, Java has come a long way, but in terms of code writing code it not just haven’t caught up with Lisp _fifty years ago:_ it is still light years behind.
+Yes, Java has come a long way, but in terms of code writing code it not just haven’t caught up with the Lisp of _fifty years ago:_ it is still light years behind.
 For me, I’ll hold my enthusiasm for some younger and bolder languages, like Rust, that appears to have a well-developed [macro capability](https://doc.rust-lang.org/book/ch19-06-macros.html).